ItsJuniorDias/Ecommerce-Flutter/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment to run a React and React Native App, also,  that can be found [here](https://flutter.dev/docs/get-started/install).
+To run this project in the development mode, you'll need to have a basic environment to run Flutter App, also,  that can be found [here](https://flutter.dev/docs/get-started/install).

 ### Installing